gambitproject/gambit/doc/pygambit.user.rst

 a strategic game is via :py:meth:`.Game.from_arrays`.
 This function takes one n-dimensional array per player, where n is the number of players in the game.
 The arrays can be any object that can be indexed like an n-times-nested Python list;
-so, for example, NumPy arrays can be used directly.
+so, for example, `numpy` arrays can be used directly.

 For example, to create a standard prisoner's dilemma game in which the cooperative payoff is 8, the betrayal payoff is 10, the sucker payoff is 2, and the noncooperative